 On September 2, 2022, we entered into a Sales Agreement ("Sales Agreement") with Barclays Capital Inc., BofA Securities, Inc., HSBC Securities (USA) Inc., ThinkEquity LLC, H.C.
 Wainwright & Co., LLC and Roth Capital Partners, LLC (the "Agents") to conduct an "ATM" equity offering program pursuant to which we may issue and sell from time to time shares of our common stock, par value \$0.001 per share, having an aggregate offering price of up to \$250,000 through the Agents, as our sales agents.
-We currently anticipate using the net proceeds from the sale of our shares of common stock under the ATM program to use any remaining proceeds we receive for working capital and other corporate purposes.
+We currently anticipate using the net proceeds from the sale of our shares of common stock under the ATM program to supplement our operating cash flows to fund EV charging station deployment and our acquisition growth plan.
+We also plan to use any remaining proceeds we receive for working capital and other corporate purposes.
 The amounts and timing of our use of the net proceeds will depend on a number of factors, such as the timing and progress of our EV charging station deployment efforts, the timing and progress of any partnering and collaboration efforts and technological advances.
 As of December 31, 2022, 558,721 shares have been sold pursuant to the ATM program representing gross proceeds of approximately \$7,697.